CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 #### Capstone
     This group capstone project simulates the end-to-end lifecycle of a modern digital service acquisition, reinforcing core DITAP objectives.
 It involves four phases: Discovery Sprint, Case Study Development, Evaluation & Feedback, and Final Presentations.
 Participants identify their own real-world digital service procurement challenge and apply Agile and Human-Centered Design principles.

+    Additional details about the capstone project are available in your syllabus, in the Learning Portal under Applied Learning, and will also be shared during class.

 #### Assessments

 - Pre-assessment